shenae/fetch-hw/README.md

 - Accessed: `response.born` (this is how you'd access the property I'm asking for).

 ## Here's the part you have to do

-Answer using fetch in `script.js`.
+Answer using the native fetch API in `script.js`.

 1. Where was Margaery Tyrell born?